Bar Styling Inspiration

 - Start with artwork you already have, or buy/find some you like.
 Mirrors work too, but your backdrop is an important starting point for the other elements in the bar.
-My girlfriend’s gorgeous painting with the yellow background, and pops of red and purple was my main source of inspiration.
+My girlfriend’s gorgeous painting with the yellow background was my main source of inspiration.

 - Source some vintage glassware.
 This is when it’s time to ask your favorite grandma for her old crystal!
 Or hit up a vintage store, etsy, garage sale, the Salvation Army – just look for interesting shapes and facets in the glass.